WAPDA F.C.: Decline and turbulence (2013–2019)

 In 2017, with the Pakistan Football Federation still paralysed by internal disputes and official competitions suspended, National Bank of Pakistan organised a separate 2017 NBP President's Cup, which KRL won after defeating WAPDA 1–0 in the final.

 The team returned for the 2018–19 Pakistan Premier League season after years of federation turmoil and football inactivity, ending fifth in the table.

 Resurgence (2020–present)

 In 2020, former international defender Tanveer Ahmed took over as WAPDA head coach. subsequently in 2020, WAPDA won their first National Challenge Cup title after defeating Sui Southern Gas, this was WAPDA's first major trophy in almost a decade since the 2010 Pakistan Premier League title.

 Following the domestic football revamp in the country in 2023, departmental clubs including WAPDA remained competing in the National Football Challenge Cup.
 In the 2023–24 National Football Challenge Cup, WAPDA won the title after defeating SA Gardens in the final.
+The team won its third consecutive title after defeating Khan Research Laboratories at the 2026 National Football Challenge Cup.